cypress-io/cypress/npm/cypress-schematic/README.md

 ng generate specs-ct
 ```

 To generate a new, generic component definition with a component spec file in the given or default project.
-This wraps the [Angular CLI Component Generator](https://angular.io/cli/generate#component) and supports the same arguments accordingly.
+This wraps the [Angular CLI Component Generator](https://angular.io/cli/generate#component) and supports the same arguments.

 ```shell script
 ng generate component {component name}